Pardon Us: Foreign-language versions

 Raoul Paoli played the role of the dentist in the French-language version of Pardon Us, now a lost film.

 During the early era of sound cinema, Hollywood studios frequently produced foreign-language versions of their films, using the same sets, costumes, and production elements.
 While many of these adaptations have been lost, the Spanish-language rendition of Pardon Us exists as De Bote en Bote ("From Cell to Cell").

 In addition to the Spanish version, counterparts were created in other languages, including Italian (Muraglie), German (Hinter Schloss und Riegel), and French (Sous Les Verrous).
-Regrettably, the French and Italian iterations have been lost, though fragments of the German version were unearthed in 1999 and are accessible on DVD.
+The French and Italian versions are not known to survive - only stills from either version are known to exist.
+Fragments of the German version were unearthed in 1999 and are accessible on DVD.

-These foreign-language adaptations were filmed concurrently with the English version, featuring actors who were fluent in the respective languages.
-American actors assumed major roles, while local talent took on supporting characters.
-Boris Karloff portrayed "The Tiger" in the French version, prior to his iconic role in Frankenstein released in November 1931.
+The foreign-language adaptations were filmed, depending on the scene, either concurrently with the English-language version or immediately after early previews (to prevent filming multiple versions of scenes which would be cut). featuring actors who were fluent in the respective languages.
+Laurel, Hardy, and Marlowe reprise their roles in all versions; Long reprises his role in at least the Spanish version via dubbing by a fluent voiceover artist.
 Language coaches assisted the actors, while English-speaking performers relied on phonetically transcribed cue cards positioned just outside the camera's view.
+Boris Karloff is reported to have had a minor role in the French version, prior to his iconic role in Frankenstein, released later in 1931 (previous sources have reported that he played "The Tiger").

-This method, predating modern dubbing techniques, allowed for seamless dialogue delivery but proved costly and labor-intensive.
-These customized, spoken-dialogue versions were very profitable for Hal Roach, but he was forced by MGM to stop making them because they were hurting the sales of MGM's subtitled films.
+This method, predating modern dubbing techniques, allowed for better synchronization with the picture element than a fully dubbed version could provide at the time, but proved costly and labor-intensive.
+These alternate-language versions were very profitable for Hal Roach, but he was forced by MGM to stop making them because they were hurting the sales of MGM's subtitled films.